RyanLilleyman/supreme-journey/README.md

    ./start.sh
    ```

+## Current Features

 ## Future Features/ Bugs
 - I have yet to finish edit functionality for the decks.
 - I have to finish the downloading for a pdf and the subsequent.
 This includes updating the main results page with which cards were missed specifically and rendering them inside the results blade.php.
+- I have yet to implement user accounts and authentication.

 ## Credits
 - [1] “Chatgpt,” ChatGPT, https://openai.com/chatgpt (accessed Dec.
 12, 2023).